Dy Saveth: A rising star of Cambodian cinema

-Dy Saveth was born in Cambodia in March 4, 1944 in a family of artists where women, at least since her grandmother, had been dancers of the Palace in the Royal Ballet.
+Dy Saveth was born in Cambodia on March 4, 1944, in a family of artists where women, at least since her grandmother, had been dancers of the Palace in the Royal Ballet.
 She obtained her first role as an actress at age 18 in 1962 in Kbuon Chivit (The Raft of Life), where she not only become famous as the "actress of tears" but also helped the production make a "massive profit", encouraging the movie industry in Cambodia to produce more movies locally.
 At age 19, Dy Saveth won the first beauty pageant of Miss Cambodia.
 In 1967, she played with Prince Sihanouk and his wife Monique in a thriller titled Ombre sur Angkor (Shadow on Angkor) about the downfall of the gruesome governor of Siem Reap, General Dap Chhuon.
 She rapidly obtained many new roles in the booming industry of Cambodian cinema, and starred in the 1969 Crepuscule (Twilight) movie, directed by Norodom Sihanouk, thus becoming "one of the best-known faces of the Golden Age of Khmer Cinema".